Yippity/Pinky-During-Development/README.md

 Enhancement 3: overhaul of reaction role feature.
 Converted storage of data necessary to reaction role functionality from JSON format to SQLite.
 Using a database improves the features speed and scalability greatly.

-Final Enhancements: loose collection of further enhancements made beyond the scope of the original project guidelines.
+Other Enhancements: loose collection of further enhancements made beyond the scope of the original project guidelines.
 Includes password-based protection of Pinky's now encrypted token, audio streaming (WIP), and improvements to the language filtration algorithm